reactive-python/reactpy/docs/source/guides/getting-started/running-idom.rst

 As mentioned though, this is connecting to the server that is hosting this documentation.
 If you want to connect to a view from your own server, you'll need to change the URL above to one you provide.
-One way to do this might be to :ref:`add to an existing web server`.
+One way to do this might be to add to an existing application.
 Another would be to run IDOM in an adjacent web server instance that you coordinate with something like `NGINX <https://www.nginx.com/>`__.
 For the sake of simplicity, we'll assume you do something similar to the following in an existing Python app: